-Residents and staff at long-term care facilities may also go through a different process than they did in the winter, when a series of vaccination clinics were set up through a federal partnership with CVS, Walgreens and other local pharmacies.
+Residents and staff at long-term care facilities may also go through a different process than they did in the winter, when vaccination clinics were set up through a federal partnership with CVS, Walgreens and other pharmacies.

 Weren’t immunocompromised people already able to get boosters?

 Not exactly.
 The CDC recommends that certain immunocompromised people, including those being actively treated for cancer or taking certain immunosuppressing drugs, receive a third dose of Pfizer's or Moderna's vaccine at least 28 days after getting their second dose.
+They may also get a booster — a fourth dose — at least six months after their third shot, according to CDC guidance.
 These individuals’ immune systems may not respond sufficiently to just two vaccine doses.
 Only about 3 percent of the U.S. adult population is expected to need a third shot.
 If you think you may be eligible for one, the CDC recommends talking with your health care provider about your medical condition and whether getting an additional dose makes sense.

 If I'm already fully vaccinated, do I really need a booster?

-Some health experts say yes.
+Many health experts say yes, if you're an older adult or if your work exposes you to other infected people.
 Recent studies from the CDC and the Mayo Clinic suggest that COVID-19 vaccines are very effective in the weeks and months after full inoculation — but that the strength of protection eventually starts to fade.